RJKAZ/advanced-javascript-/algorithms-and-data-structures/problem-solving-patterns-notes.md

 Step 3 - Break it Down!

 take the steps of the problem and break it down.
 Interviewers like you to explain what you are doing - sometime they might give you a hit

 So write out the basic details you need to do.

 The forces you to think about the code you'll write before you write it. and it helps you catch any lingering conceptual issues or misunderstandings before you dive in and have to worry about the details/language/syntax.

 So with that same problem

 "Write a function which takes in a string and returns counts of each character in the string"

 // our function that accepts a string function charCount(str) {
 // do something
-    // return an object with keys are lowercase alphanumeric character in the string; }
+// return an object with keys are lowercase alphanumeric character in the string;
+}

 function charCount(str) {
 //make object to return at end
 // loop over string
 // if the char is a number/letter AND key in object, add one to count
 // if the char is not number/letter AND in object, add it and set value to 1
 // if characrer is something else, (space, period, etc) dont' do anything
 // return object at end
 }

 writing out steps like this is important, because even if you can't solve the problem, it means you formulated an approach, which can still help you in an interview
 Or if you run out of time, the interviewer could still see where you were going.

 Step 4 - Solve/Simplify

 Sometimes in an interview, you want to have something to show for yourself.
 Write the code you can just so you have that to show

 And simplifying a problem might give you insight how to solve the problem.

-Simplify
-    - Find the core difficultly in what you're trying to do
-    - Temporarilly ignore that difficulty
-    - Write a simplified solution
-    - Then incorporate that difficulty back in
+Simplify - Find the core difficultly in what you're trying to do - Temporarilly ignore that difficulty - Write a simplified solution - Then incorporate that difficulty back in

+function charCount(str){
+// make object to return at end var result = {};
+// loop over string, for each character... for(var i = 0; i < str.length; i++){
+var char = str[i].toLowerCase()
+// if the char is a number/letter and is a key in object, add one to count if(result[char] > 0) {
+result[char]++;
+}
+// if the char is a number/letter and not in object, add it to object and set value to else {
+result[char] = 1;
+};

+    }
+    // if character is something else (space, period, etc.) dont' do anything
+    // return object at end
+    return result

+}

+// The Final Step -

+Part 5 - Look Back and Refactor

+Congrats on solving it, but you're not done!

+Once you finish the solution, there are few more questions you can ask

+Refactoring Questions.

+1. Can you check the result?
+2. can you derive the same result differently?
+3. can you understand it at a glance?
+4. can you use the result or method for some other problem?
+5. Can you improve the performance of your solution?
+6. Can you think of other ways to refactor?
+7. How have other people solved this problem?